aboss123/Ice-Programming-Language-Submission/README.md

 # Ice-Programming-Language

+## Honors and Awards

+This was a project made at the MLH Hacathon hths.hacks() that won.
+The link to the devpost is here: https://devpost.com/software/ice-programming-language

 ## Inspiration
 I recently started programming in low-level languages like C and C++ recently which is completely what I am not used as I program in intermediate to high level languages like Java, JavaScript, and Python.
 This project required hours of research to understand for the day of the hackathon and during the hackathon.
 I recently became fed-up with C, although its really simple, it just took so many lines and characters to do simple programs.
 During the empty and cold streets due to COVID-19 this idea froze like ice in my head and so I started to create my own programming language that would be very basic and still have machine code like performance through a JIT (Just In Time Compiler).
 I wanted to take all the good from C and make it more modern.